LuminousMirage/mine-resource/readme.txt

-This file is list for resources exclusively
+This file is list for resources only